 - An integrative seminar

 This two-credit seminar addresses topics in real estate that build on the knowledge gained in previous courses and that offer advanced students the opportunity to share ideas about current real estate issues such as walkable urbanism, innovative project financing, smart growth, regionalism, mortgage foreclosures, and others.
-Students should have completed at least three other courses for the certificate before taking the integrative seminar.
+Students should have completed at least one real estate certificate course offering before taking the integrative seminar.

 For more details on prerequisities for courses and times they are normally offered, please see Course Schedule and Prerequisites Details (PDF).